"If it's just a robbery, sir, I'll send young Collins along on his own," said Jack. "It'll be good practice for him to handle the initial inquiries."

 "If you want to speak to her, Miss Phryne Fisher is comforting her aunt," said Doctor Macmillan.
 "Over there, in the red dress."

 The woman in the red dress, her champagne glass still perched between white-gloved fingers, no longer seemed to be doing much in the way of comforting.
-She had moved on from patting Lady Stanley's hand and was watching with wide, interested eyes as Collins stammered his way through an interview with a languid blonde wearing more velvet than Jack had ever seen on anything but a chaise lounge.
+She had moved on from patting Lady Stanley's hand and was watching with wide, interested eyes as Collins stammered his way through an interview with a languid blonde wearing more velvet than Jack had ever seen on anything but a chaise longue.

 Jack wasn't sure that he did want to speak with her, but it'd look ridiculous to refuse on the basis that she looked less spinsterish than he'd imagined, so he went to stand in her line of sight.